Jackzmc/sourcemod-plugins/README.md

    * `mandirector_enable_witch <0/1>` - Should witches be allowed to be spawned?
    * `mandirector_enable_mob <0/1>` - Should mobs be allowed to be spawned
 * **Commands:**
-   * `sm_spawnspecial` - Spawn a special via director
+   * `sm_spawnspecial <special> [amount]` - Spawn a special via director
-   * `sm_forcespecial` - Force spawn a special via director, bypassing spawn limits
+   * `sm_forcespecial <special> [amount]` - Force spawn a special via director, bypassing spawn limits
-   * `sm_forcecursor` - Force spawn a special at cursor, bypassing spawn limits
+   * `sm_forcecursor  <special> [amount]` - Force spawn a special at cursor, bypassing spawn limits
    * `sm_cursormenu` - Show the spawn menu for cursor spawning
    * `sm_specialmenu` - Show the spawn menu for director spawning
    * `sm_directormenu` (Same as sm_specialmenu for now)

 ### l4d2-info-cmd
-Technically 'l4d2 game info', havent changed name.
+Technically 'l4d2 game info', haven't changed name.
 Just prints general information, used for a project
 * **Commands:**
    * `sm_gameinfo`
 * Example Response:
     ```
-    >map,diff
-    c8m2_subway,Normal
-    >id,name,bot,health,status,afk,throwSlot,kitSlot,pillSlot,modelName
-    1,Jackz,0,80,alive,0,,first_aid_kit,,Bill
-    3,Zoey,1,75,alive,0,,first_aid_kit,,Zoey
-    4,Francis,1,76,alive,0,,,,Francis
-    5,Louis,1,90,alive,0,,first_aid_kit,,Louis
+    >map,diff,mode,tempoState,totalSeconds
+    c1m1_hotel,1,coop,3,1622
+    >id,name,bot,health,status,throwSlot,kitSlot,pillSlot,survivorType,velocity,primaryWpn,secondaryWpn
+    1,Jackz,0,80,alive,0,,first_aid_kit,,Bill,0,,pistol
+    3,Zoey,1,75,alive,0,,first_aid_kit,,Zoey,0,,pistol
+    4,Francis,1,76,alive,0,,,,Francis,0,,pistol
+    5,Louis,1,90,alive,0,,first_aid_kit,,Louis,0,,pistol
     ```

 ### AutoWarpBot
 Simple l4d2 plugin that will auto teleport everyone to checkpoint once all real players have reached the saferoom

-### L4D2Tools
-A group of misc tools for l4d2.
-Including: Notify on lasers use, and a finale timer (gauntlets or all finales), and who trigger a car alarm in the chat.
-* **Convars:**
-   * `sm_laser_use_notice <1/0>` - Enable notification of a laser box being used
-   * `sm_time_finale <0/1/2>` - Record the time it takes to complete finale.
-0 -> OFF, 1 -> Gauntlets Only, 2 -> All finales
-   * `sm_ff_notice <0/1/2>` - Notify players if a FF occurs.
-0 -> Disabled, 1 -> In chat, 2 -> In Hint text

 ### 200IQBots_FlyYouFools
 Updated version of ConnerRia's plugin.
 Improves bots avoidance of tanks.
-Change from original is updated source syntax, some optimizations/cleanup, and fixes such as bots avoiding tank that has not been activated, or not escaping in vehicle due to presence of tank.
+Change from original is updated sourcepawn syntax, some optimizations/cleanup, and fixes such as bots avoiding tank that has not been activated, or not escaping in vehicle due to presence of tank.
 Latest version now has support for multiple tanks, the bots might not avoid them as effectively as they would with one tank but they still try their best.
 * **Convars:**
    * `FlyYouFools_Version` - Prints the version of plugin

 ### BetterWitchAvoidance
 Inspired by the 200IQBots_FlyYouFools.
 Bots avoid witch if its over 40% anger when close, or a little bigger range at 60% or more.
+Not recommended to use, normal behavior seems fine.

 ### L4D2FFKickProtection
 Simple plugin that prevents a player that is being vote-kicked from doing any ff damage to teammates.